Francis and Zoey were originally going to have an interest in each other, but the idea was scrapped due to complaints

 There was originally going to be DLC that was based on The Cabin in the Woods, with both the cabin and the Facility.
 This can be seen in the film itself, where, in the Facility, the four main Special Infected can be seen.

 For the first Left 4 Dead, players had the ability to choose which special infected they could use before spawning in (the Tank was still regulated to the lottery system).
 The idea was quickly scrapped since players would either play as only one special infected they liked or had the whole team use "pinning" infected (Smokers and Hunters) so that they could pin and kill all four survivors at once.

-Left 4 Dead was originally just VS mode where survivor players had to reach the safe house (or as close as possible) without being killed by the infected players (or get closer to it than the other team) and then the two teams switched at the end of the round.
+Left 4 Dead was originally going to just have the Versus mode, where survivor players had to reach the safe house without being killed by the infected players (or get closer to it than the other team) and then the teams switched at the end of the round.
 Valve had difficulty with keeping the game balanced for both teams and they eventually settled on splitting the game into two modes.
 Versus mode remained as is, while Campaign mode invariably has players as the Survivors versus AI-controlled Infected.